Join Bicycle NSW today for insurance, advocacy, support

 • Wear sunglasses to protect your eyes from the glare

-• Wear a tight fitted rain jacket and rain pants
+• Wear rain gear, eg. a fitted rain jacket and rain pants

 • Wear gloves that won't slip in the wet